BiaoChenWeng/Bial-Emotion-Recognition/README.md

 The options include:
 - -m model : used to choose one of the 3 emotion detection models.
 By default, it uses Trpakov.
 (Check the EMOTION_MODELS array in main.py to see which values to use for the model).
 - -i video_path : used to select a video to process.
 (Valid formats: .mp4 and .mkv).
+By default, it uses the computer camera.
 - -c model : used to choose one of the 2 face detection models.
 By default, it uses CV2.
 (Check the FR_MODELS array in main.py to see which values to use for the model).
 - -d : disable on-screen emotion display.